-Tip #1: Talk to them about the plan
+Tip #1: Talk to your kids about the plan

-Before our first long flight with my son, we had several conversations with him about what to expect from our travel day, which was about 22 hours long.
+Before my son’s first long flight, when he was 7 years old, we had several conversations with him about what to expect from our travel day, which was about 22 hours long.
 On that day, he felt like he knew what was happening when it happened.
 It made it much easier for him to handle a full day of transitions because none of it was a surprise to him.

 Tip #2: Make it fun

 The next way to prepare your kids for long flights is to make it fun.
 While a day of travel can be stressful for adults, it can be a lot of fun for kids.
 So, capitalize on this sense of adventure and use it to your advantage.